ericslevenson/arctic-surface-water/ReadME.md

-ReadME File: Map Arctic lakes
+# Map Arctic lakes

-## Part 1: LakeScan

-### Motivation: Where in the Arctic could there be an open-water lake at any point in the study period?
+## Part 1: LakeScan | Where in the Arctic could there be an open-water lake at any point in the study period?

-### Scripts:
+#### Scripts:
 S2bgrnExport.ipynb OR S2maskedmosaic.ipynb
 S2download.ipynb
 S2imStack.ipynb
 Predictor.ipynb
 S2vectorize.ipynb (not yet committed)

-## Part 2: LakeTrack

-### Motivation: Identify precise locations of individual lakes and record their changes through time.
+## Part 2: LakeTrack | Identify precise locations of individual lakes and record their changes through time.

-### Scripts:
+#### Scripts:
 LakeTimeSeriesv1.ipynb
 LakeTimeSeriesv2visualize.ipynb
 TimeSeriesConcatv1.ipynb